sagemath/trac_to_gh/Issue 7640.md

 # Issue 7640: shortest_path should not use NetworkX if the underlying graph is a c_graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7640

 Original creator: rlm